Management of Wildfire Risk to Municipal Waterworks Systems in Alberta

 Principal Investigator - Uldis Silins, Professor, University of Alberta, 2012 - 2014

 Forested regions in Alberta provide the majority of surface water supplies for drinking water for much of Albertas population.
 However, the importance of these water supplies has not been quantified.
 These forested regions are vulnerable to forest wildfire-associated contamination, which can be quite long lasting in Alberta.
 Recent increases in the magnitude of wildfires in Alberta and western Canada, along with increased provincial water demand, have resulted in a need to evaluate wildfire risk to downstream municipal drinking water supply and treatment systems.
-In partnership with the Government of Alberta, the broad goals of this research are to evaluate 1) the magnitude and likelihood of wildfire occurrence in critical source water regions in Alberta and 2) the potential impacts of these wildfire threats to downstream water utilities.
-This will enable assessing risks to municipal drinking water systems and serve as a basis for evaluating the potential of existing and future management strategies to mitigate wildfire risks to drinking water security by end-users in Alberta, as well as elsewhere in Canada and abroad.
+In partnership with the Government of Alberta, the broad goals of this research were to evaluate 1) the magnitude and likelihood of wildfire occurrence in critical source water regions in Alberta and 2) the potential impacts of these wildfire threats to downstream water utilities.
+This enabled assessing risks to municipal drinking water systems and served as a basis for evaluating the potential of existing and future management strategies to mitigate wildfire risks to drinking water security by end-users in Alberta, as well as elsewhere in Canada and abroad.

 To update end-users on progress and knowledge, researchers have participated and organized several meetings and workshops:

 - 09/21/12: CWN project kick-off meeting, Edmonton, AB, audience: 12

 - 10/16/12: Fire node meeting on Tier 1 conceptual approaches, Edmonton, AB, audience: 10